zfs-old-crap/linkytime/docs/UserGuide.md

 ## Introduction

-**LinkyTime** is a desktop app for NUS students to organize their Zoom and online meeting links, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+**LinkyTime** is a desktop app for NUS students to organize their online meeting links, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, **LinkyTime** can get your meeting management tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------